Custom Metadata

 Events should be understandable without metadata.
 Metadata enhances observability.

-Example: Multi-Tenant Metadata
+Example: Multi-Tenant Filtering

 impl ApplyProjection<OrderPlaced> for TenantDashboard {